Remove Proxies to People

 What Does it Look like?

-In GROWS, development teams have direct access to users.
-Now, depending on your organization, you might still have product developers in place to collect and filter information, but that does not replace direct user involvement.
+In the GROWS Method®, development teams work directly with users.
+Now, depending on your organization, you might still have product specialists in place to collect and filter information, but that does not replace direct user involvement and the valuable feedback it provides.

 - No one on your teams has ever met a user